Burhan077/DataCleaning/README.md

 ## Repository Contents

-The Root folder contains the Fourth Test of the App and the requirements for it to run This is a python use case so python is a requirement for the app.
+The Root folder contains the Fourth Test of the App and the requirements for it to run.
+Install the requirements with the code below while in the Root directory.
+      pip install -r requirements.txt
+This is a python use case so python is a requirement for the app.

 ##  Technologies Used